Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Secured Multi-robot trajectory planning

 To give a concrete example of the cost $\varPhi$ and the set $\Omega$, we introduce a representative application that will be used for all the simulations throughout the paper.

-\begin{example} Robots are tasked to navigate, collecting sensory data to construct a corresponding map for the slowly-varying field, denoted as $\vx$, of an unknown environment (see Figure~\ref{fig:SecurityBreak}).
-The map comprises points of interest arranged on a grid, each associated with a slowly-changing value.
-Our goal is to find paths that minimize uncertainty and effectively reconstruct the field.
-We associate a Kalman Filter (KF)~(cf. \cite{anderson2012optimal}) to each point $j$, and use it to track the uncertainty through its estimated covariance $P_j$.
-The updates of the filters are based on measurements from the robot centered at $q$, and we use a Gaussian radial basis function modeling spatially-varying measurement quality.
-The optimization objective $\varPhi(\vq)$ is written as the maximum uncertainty $\max_j P_{j}$ (detailed formulation can be found in \cite{yang2020multi}). \end{example}
+\begin{example} Robots are tasked with navigating an unknown task space to collect sensory data and reconstruct a field (as illustrated in~\cref{fig:illustration}).
+The task space is modeled as a grid, where each grid point has an associated value tracked by a Kalman Filter (KF) \cite{anderson2012optimal}.
+The KF estimates uncertainty at each point through its covariance $P_j$ updated based on the measurements taken by robots along the trajectory $\vq$.
+Measurement quality, modeled by a Gaussian radial basis function, decreases with distance from the robot.
+The optimization objective $\varPhi(\vq)=\max_j P_j(\vq)$ is to minimize the maximum uncertainty in reconstructing the field (detailed in \cite{yang2020multi}). \end{example}

-To incorporate the security against malicious deviations (through co-observation and reachability analysis) as constraints in the optimal trajectory planning problem, we define the security as: \begin{definition} A multi-robot trajectory plan is secure again plan-deviation attacks if it ensure that any potential deviations to these forbidden regions will cause the corresponding robot to miss their next co-observation with other robots. \end{definition}
+Ideally, robots are expected to spread out in a Boustrophedon pattern to efficiently explore the task space, optimize coverage, and minimize reconstruction uncertainty (\cref{fig:SecurityBreak}).
+However, we consider the possibility of threats following the \emph{physical masquerade attack} model \cite{wardega2019resilience}, where a compromised insider (robot) masquerading as a properly functioning agent, attempts to gain access to unauthorized locations without detection.
+The attacker leverages full knowledge of the motion plan and exploits the compromised robot to provide false self-reports to the central entity (CE).
+These malicious deviations remain undetected as long as observations from uncompromised robots align with the motion plan.
+The corresponding security requirement can then be formally defined as: \begin{definition} A multi-robot trajectory plan is secured against plan-deviation attacks if it ensures that any potential deviations to these forbidden regions will cause the corresponding robot to miss their next co-observation with other robots. \end{definition}